 Automatically Accelerate Performance and Savings

 DataSphere provides clients access to billions of files across multiple storage devices in parallel.
-Performance is accelerated by balancing I/O load at a file by file level across the storage devices and by offloading the metadata tasks from the storage devices so they are free to serve more data.
+Performance is accelerated by balancing I/O load at a file by file basis across the storage devices and by offloading the metadata tasks from the storage devices so they are free to serve more data.
 By monitoring data activity, DataSphere can move less used data to low cost storage and very active data to higher performance storage tiers.
 This results in improved storage utilization (less costly over-provisioning) and higher application throughput.

 Pay-As-You-Grow Subscription Model